karlkfi/kpt-config-sync/docs/user/management_flow.md

 # Management Flow

+## Introduction

+GKE Policy Management checks for the `nomos.dev/managed=enabled` label to determine if it should perform management operations on an resource.
+If the resource on cluster differs from the desired state, the cluster state will be updated to match the desired state.
+For resources that are no longer in Git, they will be removed from the cluster if they have the label.
+If a user removes the `nomos.dev/managed=enabled` label from an resource, nomos will no longer manage the resource.

+## Resource Control Flow

 The following decision tree shows the expected operations taken by GKE Policy Management System based on the desired state in the Git repo and the current state of the cluster, including the management labels applied by the user.